riccardogiorato/pocketbotanist/docs/README.md

 **Classes:**

 1. daisy
 2. dandelion
 3. iris
 4. rose
 5. sunflower
 6. tulip
 7. waterlily

 **Training Dataset:** 700 images each class

 **Testing Dataset:** 50 images each class

-### Why Instagram?
+### Why Instagram

 Instagram images were downloaded by looking at hashtag with name of the flower.
 This brought up many images that didn't have the flower in it cause people using the platform don't have to respect any control on hashtags.

 I preferred using Instagram, not fetching simple google images or similiar things because I thought that Instagram photos are more aligned to what the end users are going to caputure with their phones using "Pocket Botanist" app.
 This experiment and its results will be discussed in the final part of this document.

-### Clarifai
+### Cognitive Services API problem

-Before the start of "Cognitive Services" course I found out [Clarifai](https://www.clarifai.com/) a small company providing "The most personalized computer vision solution on the planet", in short terms a suite of API and web interface to build custom visual models.
+Before the start of "Cognitive Services" course I found out [Clarifai](https://www.clarifai.com/) a small company providing "The most personalized computer vision solution on the planet", in short terms a suite of API and web interface to build custom ML visual models.

 At the beginning of this project I started testing them but I stopped developing a custom model because one problem aroused.

-They won't provide any simple way to export your model, they profit by keeping you hooked to their services as almost every other big ML provider does such as Google or Amazon.
+They won't provide any simple way to export your model, they profit by keeping you hooked to their services as almost every other big ML provider does such as Google, Amazon or IBM.

-### Is this a flower?
+### Is this a flower

 I decided to use Clarifai services anyway for a single feature for the application I was going to build.